All 50 startups from Y Combinator’s Summer 2017 Demo Day 1

 Life Bot – One voice app for everything

 It’s tough to remember the names and scripts of all the different voice apps when you don’t have icons to browse like on mobile.
-That’s why Life Bot says the average retention of an Amazon Alexa app is 3%, while it has 52%, and plans to launch on Google Home and Microsoft Cortana.
+That’s why Life Bot says the average retention of an Amazon Alexa app is 3 percent, while it has 52 percent, and plans to launch on Google Home and Microsoft Cortana.
 Life Bot’s app can give you personalized news, manage your calendar, or find your phone.
 And since it knows your phone number, it can send you reminders even when you’re not home.
 Eventually it wants to work in your car and on every other device.
 While it may have to contend with native omni-apps from voice platforms like Amazon and Google, the voice bot space is exploding and there are few name brands.

 Read more about Life Bot on TechCrunch